The Competition: The SLR

 The lens could be tilted to achieve limited Scheimpflug movements.
 This way an extended depth of field could be realised.

 The SL 66 received a lower note at this point:

 The SL 66 had a focal plane shutter although a small number of lenses with leaf shutters were available.
 A leaf shutter is more suitable for flash exposures.

 Some elements of the TLR remained: the focusing knob on the left side of the camera, the film transport crank on the right side, the shutter release button front right and also the chrome trim.
 The film magazine was detachable and had a feeler mechanism for automatic film transport like the TLR.

-The SL 66 is equipped with a Carl Zeiss Planar 2.8/80 mm lens, T coated, in Bayonet VI mount.
+The standard lens of the SL 66 is a Carl Zeiss Planar 2.8/80 mm lens, single coated, in Bayonet VI mount.
 Engravings are close to the front lens until 1973.
 From 1974 the Carl Zeiss Planar bares engravings close the filter mount and was HFT multi-coated.
 In the same year the Rollei factory started offering Planars with HFT coating from their own production under licence from Zeiss.
 More information about lens naming and coating is written on a separate page.